-Whatever your sport, a drinks bottle is an essential piece of kit to ensure you stay hydrated.
+Whatever your sport, a water bottle is an essential piece of kit to ensure you stay hydrated.
 This is particularly true with water sports such as stand up paddle boarding, sailing or windsurfing, where it is easy to become dehydrated, sometimes without even noticing.
 This can lead to feeling lightheaded and tired; not a good combination when out on the water.
-Whatever the sport, the golden rule is drink before you feel thirsty and so having a drinks bottle to hand is a must, to ensure you keep hydrated.
+Whatever the sport, the golden rule is drink before you feel thirsty and so having a bottle to hand is a must, to ensure you keep hydrated.

 The Alternative to Plastic

-The “go to” drinks bottles for most people are generally made of plastic and whilst these can be reused, and in some cases recycled, this often doesn’t happen.
+The “go to” water bottles for most people are generally made of plastic and whilst these can be reused, and in some cases recycled, this often doesn’t happen.
 Even when they are reused, plastic bottles ultimately become cracked or broken and therefore unusable.
 And as we all know, plastic is not a friend of the environment.
 As has been highly publicised in recent years, plastic and in particular single-use plastic, are having a devastating effect on marine life which could ultimately affect our own health too.
 Plymouth University in the UK reported that plastic was found inside one-third of fish caught in the waters around Britain, which of course ultimately ends up in our food chain.

-It is therefore clearly far better for the environment to use a drinks bottle that will not only be highly durable and last a long time but can also ultimately be recycled.
+It is therefore clearly far better for the environment to use a water bottle that will not only be highly durable and last a long time but can also ultimately be recycled.
 On the face of it, a stainless steel bottle would, therefore, seem to make sense, until you find out that the majority of those on the market can become stained and corroded when used for watersports.
 This is due to the fact that stainless steel is susceptible to corrosion from chloride solutions found in saline environments such as seawater.

 How Marine Grade Stainless Steel Makes a Difference